We made the Eater National 38 Essential Burgers in America list! Here’s an excerpt:

 fall vegetable tasting smoky flat-bread 11.

 Come to the Table to feast, fete and celebrate in support of Volunteer Park Cafe on our quest for a happy neighborhood restaurant.
 The last year presented us with some battles, but we did not give up.
 Neighborhood love!
-Many of you have offered support and help and we would like to host a dinner and auction to CELEBRATE and give thanks for helping us to get back on track.
+Many of you have offered support and help and we would like to host a dinner and auction to celebrate and give thanks for helping us to get back on track.

 We hope to see you at the table!